The strong field gravitational lensing in the Schwarzschild black hole pierced by a cosmic string

 \textbf{3.
 Summary}

 In this work we research on the gravitational lensing in the strong field limit around the Schwarzschild black hole pierced by a cosmic string.
-It is interesting that the cosmic string leads the minimum impact parameter $u_{m}$ to decrease although the radius of photon sphere has nothing to do with the string.
-We reveal that the strong gravitational lensing coefficients increase as the tension of cosmic string is greater.
-The influence from the cosmic string is brought about to the observables such as deflection angle, angular separation and relative flux.
-We find that the stronger string tension increases the angular separation $s$ while decreases the relative flux $r$.
-We also indicate that the deflection angle increase with the increase in tension $\mu$ and the images deviate more when the increasing tension of cosmic string is sufficiently large.
-The deviation of the deflection angle is manifest and distinct.
+It is interesting that the cosmic string leads the minimum impact parameter $u_{m}$ to decrease although the radius of photon circle has nothing to do with the string, which means that the black hole has less time to attract photons circling around it because of the deficit angle and it needs them to be shot at smaller impact parameters in order to capture them.
+We reveal that the strong gravitational lensing coefficients and the deflection angle increase as the tension of cosmic string is greater.
+We indicate that the stronger string tension also leads the longer time delay between two relativistic images.
+The deviation of the deflection angle and some other modifications from cosmic string are manifest and distinct and certainly different from those in some other cases such as the massive source involving global monopole [16].
 Observing these phenomena supplies us a new way to explore the cosmic string.
 The cosmic strings can produce some other distinct characteristics besides two images presented in Ref.
 [18].
-The related topics need to be studied further in future.
+The related topics such as the deflection angle of the light along the off-equator paths need to be studied further in future.

 \textbf{Acknowledgement}

 This work is supported by NSFC No. 10875043 and is partly supported by the Shanghai Research Foundation No. 07dz22020.